Linaro/website/_posts/previous/2016-06-27-coresight-perf-and-the-opencsd-library.md

 ---
-author: mathieu.poirier
-category: blog
-date: 2016-06-27 22:45:43
-description: How the CoreSight framework found in the Linux kernel has been integrated with the standard Perf core, both at the kernel and user space level.
+excerpt: >
-excerpt: 'Learn how the CoreSight framework found in the Linux kernel has been integrated with the standard Perf core, both at the kernel and user space level.
+  Learn how the CoreSight framework found in the Linux kernel has been integrated with the standard Perf core, both at the kernel and user space level.
 In the latter part the newly introduced Open CoreSight Decoding Library (OpenCSD) is used to assist with trace decoding.
 The topic of trace decoding with openCSD will be covered in an upcoming post.

-  '
+wordpress_id: 10726
+layout: post
 keywords: CoreSight, Perf, OpenCSD Library
-layout: post
-link: /blog/core-dump/coresight-perf-and-the-opencsd-library/
-slug: coresight-perf-and-the-opencsd-library
+description: Mathieu Poirier looks at how the CoreSight framework, found in Linux kernel, has been integrated with standard Perf core, both at kernel & user space level.
+image: /assets/images/content/Banner_Linux_Kernel.jpg
 tags:
   - Kernel
   - Linux
   - Linux On Arm
+author: mathieu.poirier
+slug: coresight-perf-and-the-opencsd-library
 title: CoreSight, Perf and the OpenCSD Library
-wordpress_id: 10726
+date: 2016-06-27 22:45:43
+link: /blog/core-dump/coresight-perf-and-the-opencsd-library/
+category: blog
 ---

 {% include image.html path="/assets/images/blog/core-dump.png" lightbox_disabled="True" alt="Core Dump Banner" url="https://wiki-archive.linaro.org/CoreDevelopment" %}